-If you have faced workplace discrimination because of your race, sex, or a disability, you may have a legal claim against your employer.
-Dan Atkerson is an employment discrimination attorney in Allen, TX, who can assist you in bringing any valid discrimination claims against your employer.
-We recommend saving any and all documentation, records, and potential evidence that can be used to bolster your case.
-To ensure you receive the best advice possible regarding your employment law situation, contact Atkerson Law today and schedule your consultation.
+If you have faced workplace discrimination because of your race, sex, or disability, you may have a legal claim against your employer.
+Dan Atkerson is an employment discrimination attorney in Allen, TX, who can assist you in bringing any valid claims against your employer.
+Our law firm recommends saving any and all documentation, records, and potential evidence that can be used to bolster your case.
+Trust your case to a law office that focuses exclusively on the practice area of employment law.
+We serve clients throughout Plano and Frisco.

-During your personal consultation, we can review the circumstances surrounding your case to determine the best course of action.
+During your personal consultation at our law firm serving Plano and Frisco, he can review the circumstances surrounding your case to determine the best course of action.

-Title VII of the Civil Rights Act of 1964 is the primary federal law that protects employees from sex discrimination and racial discrimination in the workplace.
-Title VII outlaws any sort of discrimination by employers based on an employee’s race or sex.
-Other federal, state and local laws prohibit these types of employment discrimination as well.
-This includes the Pregnancy Discrimination Act, the Americans with Disabilities Act and the Equal Pay Act of 1963.
+Title VII of the Civil Rights Act of 1964 is the primary federal law that protects employees from age discrimination, sex discrimination, and racial discrimination in the workplace.
+Title VII outlaws any sort of mistreatment by employers based on an employee’s race or sex.
+Other local, federal, and state laws prohibit these types of employment discrimination as well.
+These include the Pregnancy Discrimination Act, the Americans with Disabilities Act, and the Equal Pay Act of 1963.

 Title VII precludes employers from discriminating against employees or prospective employees based on their race or national origin.
 Unlawful racial discrimination can take on many forms.
 It can be an overt action or more subtle in nature.
 For instance, an employer cannot use race as a basis for hiring, promoting, or terminating an employee.
 Likewise, race cannot be a factor in an employer’s decision to not hire or promote an employee.